 - Your subject line and sender name (for email newsletters)

 - The timing of the release of your newsletter

 - The frequency of the release of your newsletter

-When done properly, a customer newsletter can be a powerful, cost effective way to increase sales, build customer loyalty and increase customer retention.
-When sent by email, they can also improve traffic to your site and encourage more subscribers, enabling you to increase visibility of your messages.
+When done properly, a customer newsletter can be a powerful, cost-effective way to increase sales, build customer loyalty and increase customer retention.
+When sent by email, they can also improve traffic to your site and encourage more subscribers, enabling you to increase the visibility of your messages.

 This article will focus on improving customer newsletter CONTENT, providing some thoughts which might help you make your decision about what you need to do to improve the results you are experiencing.